Bases of the Intersection Cohomology of Grassmannian Schubert Varieties: Singular Soergel calculus for Grassmannians

-\begin{remark} Also the morphisms $g_D$ do not depend on the different form of the neat order, as long as it is of the form as in \eqref{superneat}.
-For this we need to use Lemma \ref{flippreserves1} which implies that the flip of a canonical isomorphism is also a canonical isomorphism. \end{remark}
+We have shown in \Cref{nontrivial}.\ref{pointC}) that the morphism $f_D$ does not depend on the choice of a neat order as long as it is of the form as in \eqref{superneat}.
+The same holds for the flipped morphism $g_D$.
+To see this, it is enough to show that the flip of an isomorphism which sends $1^\otimes$ to $1^\otimes$, also sends $1^\otimes$ to $1^\otimes.$ For this purpose, we first need to introduce intersection forms on generalized Bott--Samelson bimodules, generalizing the definition from \cite[\S 3.4]{EW1}.